verificarlo/significantdigits/README.md

 ### Inputs types

-Functions accept the following types for inputs:
+Functions accept the following types for the inputs:
 ```python
     InputType: np.ndarray | tuple | list
 ```
-Those types are accessible with the `get_input_type` function
+Those types are accessible with the `get_input_type` function.

 ### Z computation

 Metric are computed using Z, the distance between the samples and the reference.
-They are four possible cases depending on the distance and the nature of the reference summarize in this table:
+They are four possible cases depending on the distance and the nature of the reference that are summarized in this table:

 |                    | constant reference (x) | random variable reference (Y) |
 | ------------------ | ---------------------- | ----------------------------- |